-General fund - the primary operating fund of the District.
-It accounts for all financial resources of the District, except those required to be accounted for in another fund.
+General fund - the only fund of the District.
+It accounts for all financial resources of the District.

 C. MEASUREMENT FOCUS AND BASIS OF ACCOUNTING

 Government-Wide Financial Statements (GWFS) The Statement of Net Assets and the Statement of Activities displays information about the reporting government as a whole.
 The Statement of Net Assets and the Statement of Activities was prepared using the economic resources measurement focus and the accrual basis of accounting.
 Revenues, expenses, gains, losses, assets and liabilities resulting from exchange and exchange-like transactions are recognized when the exchange takes place.
 Revenues, expenses, gains, losses, assets, and liabilities resulting from nonexchange transactions are recognized in accordance with the requirements of GASB Statement No. 33 "Accounting and Financial Reporting for Nonexchange Transactions."